 - Vet potential carriers carefully.
 Using a carrier with a solid reputation can go a long way toward making sure the service meets expectations.

 - Be sure the carrier understands your needs.
 With variations in terminology and differences in pricing structure, it’s important to get an accurate idea of what your contract rates will get you and whether the carrier understands your particular needs to ensure the terms align.

 - Build relationships with carriers.
-This can help during negotiations and with communicating, organising and executing shipments.
+This can help during negotiations and with communicating, organizing and executing shipments.